 Click the Save & Apply button.

-OpenWrt most widely used the firmware in wifi router so you can also follow these steps to create multi SSID in DLink, create multiple SSID in Mikrotik, create multiple said in cisco ap and any other brands which support virtual AP.
+OpenWrt most widely used firmware in wifi routers so you can also follow these steps to create multi SSID in DLink, create multiple SSID in Mikrotik, and create multiple said in cisco ap, and any other brands which support virtual AP.

 How to Create Multiple SSID in DD-WRT

-DDWRT another best open source firmware of WiFi routers.
+DDWRT is another best open-source firmware for WiFi routers.
 You create virtual AP in DD-Wrt routers in simple steps.

 Virtual Interfaces wl0.1 SSID (dd-wrt-vap]